-Typically USCIS adjudicates (makes a decision) within one year of receiving Form I-751, Petition to Remove Conditions on Residence.
-However, I-751 processing times do vary.
+Typically, USCIS adjudicates (makes a decision) within 12 to 18 months of accepting your Form I-751, Petition to Remove Conditions on Residence.
+However, processing times do vary.
+The I-751 timeline is dependent on submitting a well-prepared case and on USCIS workloads.
 Several milestones are listed below.
-For a more detailed look at the I-751 time line, visit what happens after filing Form I-751.

 Notice of Action

-Approximately 3-5 weeks after properly filing Form I-751, Petition to Remove Conditions on Residence, USCIS will send you Form I-797C, Notice of Action.
+Approximately 4 to 6 weeks after properly filing Form I-751, Petition to Remove Conditions on Residence, USCIS will send you Form I-797C, Notice of Action.
 This is a receipt letter that indicates USCIS has accepted your petition for processing.
-The letter will also extend your permanent resident status for an additional year.
+The letter will also extend your permanent resident status for an additional 18 months.
 Thus, it’s a very important document.
 Make a photo copy of the letter and carry it with you at all times (along with your expired green card).
 Keep your original in a safe place.

 Within the following month, USCIS will send a separate letter with biometrics appointment notice.
 This is generally a short appointment at a local USCIS office that includes gathering your fingerprints, photograph and signature.
 The biometrics information is used to perform a criminal background check and then create your new permanent resident card (green card).

 As a matter of law, USCIS requires you and your spouse to attend an interview with an immigration officer.
 This is a standard part of the process, but you may be able to avoid the I-751 interview in some cases.
 Upon approval, the immigrant spouse will receive an approval notice and then the 10-year green card in the mail.